10 days / 9 nights

 Day 3 - Panama City - Chiriqui - Islas Paridas Marine National Park

 Early this morning you will depart the Gamboa Rainforest Resort to catch your flight to David in the Chiriqui Highlands, the breadbasket of Panama.
-You will be picked up at David Airport by your private guide and take just 15-minute transfer to the marina of Pedregal where will embark a covered motor boat for a 90-minute transfer to Isla Maridas Marine National Park in the Pacific Ocean.
+You will be picked up at David Airport by your private guide and take just a 15-minute transfer to the marina of Pedregal where will embark on a covered motorboat for a 90-minute transfer to Isla Maridas Marine National Park in the Pacific Ocean.
 Leaving Pedregal you will pass through mangroves before passing the open sea with the islands in sight.
 Upon arrival on a deserted island, Gamez, you will have lunch and take a bit of time to relax in hammocks overviewing the white sandy beach and the crystal-clear water.
 After lunch, you will head out with the motorboat to the best spots for snorkeling.
-The Gulf of Chiriqui Marine National Park has 14,740 hectares that encompasses many islands and serves as a refuge for leatherback turtle and many exotic fish making snorkeling an exciting and colorful adventure.
-Head back to the island where the camp site will be set up for tonight.
-You will have time to refresh with a shower using camping showers before enjoying a dinner.
+The Gulf of Chiriqui Marine National Park has 14,740 hectares that encompass many islands and serves as a refuge for leatherback turtle and much exotic fish making snorkeling an exciting and colorful adventure.
+Head back to the island where the campsite will be set up for tonight.
+You will have time to refresh with a shower using camping showers before enjoying dinner.
 The comfortable tents are set and you can enjoy an unforgettable first night overlooking the stunning sunsets of the Pacific Ocean.

 Overnight island camping

 Day 4 - Islas Paridas Marine National Park